jmslocum16/RR/README.md

 Since the game state code needs to be shared between the client and server side, it is in a node.js module.
 The syntax is gross, but it's basically a javascript file wrapped in a weird closure.
 The only important thing to know is that if you want something to be visible outside the file, you need to put it on exports, otherwise it can be defined locally.

-#### Improvements
+#### Core Improvements

-Most of it..

-1. Right now the shared state transactions work but there are no useful ones, just a test one i used when developing it.
-So like, all of the types of transactions need to be implemented.

-2. None of the server timing stuff is implemented, but that will come later once a lot is happening in game.
+1. None of the server timing stuff is implemented, but that will come later once a lot is happening in game.

-3. The concurrent transaction stuff technically doesn't work..
-There is no concurrency control, so even though javascript is single threaded there are still cases in which multiple transactions on the same state can go through at once.
-This needs to be solved by either locking on the game state when applying each transaction (I don't even know if this is possible though), or having the server put the transactions in a queue instead of instantly processing them, and then having processing them in the queue one at a time in a separate thread, which would hurt performance.

 ## Networking